Joué-lès-Tours FCT

-Joué-lès-Tours Football Club Touraine is a French association football club founded in 2008 as the result of a merger between US Joué-lès-Tours and ASC Joué Touraine.
+Joué-lès-Tours Football Club Touraine was a French association football club founded in 2008 as the result of a merger between US Joué-lès-Tours and ASC Joué Touraine.
 It is based in the town of Joué-lès-Tours, Indre-et-Loire and its home stadium is the Stade Jean Bouin.
 As of the 2009-10 season, the club plays in the Division d'Honneur de Centre, the sixth tier of French football.

+In August 2024, the club announced that they would be folding due to economic difficulties.